AmiQuijano/assignment_2_2023/README.md

 Funtion feedback_callback(self, feedback):
   Print feedback from the action-server
 ```
-In the `main`,
+In the main,
+### `__main__`
+Pseudocode:
 ```
 Main section:
     Try to:
         Initialize ROS action-client node
-    Create an object for the class ActionClient
-    Wait for 2 seconds
+        Create an object for the class ActionClient Wait for 2 seconds
-    Display the prompt for the user to input target or cancel Keep the script running until the node is shut down
+        Display the prompt for the user to input target or cancel by calling get_user_input function Keep the script running until the node is shut down
     Except:
         Interrupt the ROS process
 ```
 For running this node, the custom message `PosVel.msg` was created which contains 4 components
 * **float64 x**: x-coordinate of the robot's position